nodevalet/nodevalet/README.md

 - Automatically generated masternode.conf, copy paste ready into your local wallet.
 - Automated maintenance.
 Your VPS will continuously monitor the status of your masternode and fix it if needed.
 - Automatic wallet updates.
 Your VPS will check your coin's Github twice a day, and when it sees an update, install it.
-- Full integration with "headless" installations.
-This allows you to use our service while bypassing the API requirement on many different VPS providers (Vultr, DigitalOcean, Contabo, Hetzner, ArubaCloud, etc).
+- Full integration with "headless" installations allow you to use our service while bypassing the API requirement.
 - Add new masternodes to your existing VPS by running our `addmn` scriptlet which will prompt for new addresses and info.

 **Planned features**

 - On demand system updates.
 This will allow the user to update their NodeValet masternode with the latest features without compromising server security.

+# Supported VPS providers

+ - Vultr supports headless and GUI installations
+ - DigitalOcean supports headless and GUI installations
+ - Contabo supports headless installations after running `enable_ipv6` and restarting
+ - Hetzner supports headless installations
+ - ArubaCloud supports headless installations
+ - Please contact us with others that work or don't work and we will add them to this list

 # Guides